All Episodes

 Donald Trump's treatment of migrants is inhumane.

-Pete Hegser sounds like a reckless warmonger, climate change is the defining moral issue of our time.
+Climate change is the defining moral issue of our time.

-He also blessed ice.
+He also blessed ICE.

-That's actually a democrat guy celebrating it.
+That's actually a Democrat guy celebrating it.

 Right.

-So uh he's just saying a win.
+So he's just saying a win.

 So I don't know.